Hypospadias repair - discharge

 A dressing with a clear plastic covering will be wrapped around the penis.

-Your child’s doctor will probably ask you to take off the dressing after 2 or 3 days and leave it off.
+Your child's provider will probably ask you to take off the dressing after 2 or 3 days and leave it off.
 You may do this during a bath.
 Be very careful not to pull on the urine catheter.
 You will need to change the dressing before this if:

 - The dressing rolls down and is tight around the penis.